 Jo Morrell joined The Telegraph as Managing Editor of The Telegraph in 2017.
 Jo was previously a Founding Director of The Pool UK, and subsequently featured in the Timewise Power 50 List.
 She has held Managing Director positions at both Future plc and Bauer Media, which publishes Grazia, as well as directorships at BBC Worldwide and the Haymarket Media Group.
 Passionate about education for the less privileged, Jo is also on the advisory board of both Founders4Schools.

-Gill is an NCTJ-trained digital and print journalist specialising in business, tech and property.
-She has written for publications, organisations and brands including The Daily Mail’s This is Money, The Bureau for Investigative Journalism/Bureau Local, The Press Association, Woman magazine, Showhouse magazine and The Oxford Times and Oxford Mail.
-Gill also writes copy for websites, blogs and Annual Reviews for clients such as UCAS, the Conran Design Group, Kingfisher City Guides, and Oxford University Hospitals Trust.
+Gill is an NCTJ-trained journalist specialising in business, tech and property.
+She has written for publications, organisations and brands including The Daily Mail’s This is Money, The Bureau for Investigative Journalism/Bureau Local, The Press Association, Woman magazine, Showhouse and The Oxford Times and Oxford Mail.
+Gill also writes for websites, blogs and clients such as UCAS, Conran Design Group, and Oxford University Hospitals Trust.

 Alan Rusbridger was Editor-in-Chief of the Guardian from 1995-2015.
 During his tenure, he and the paper won numerous awards, including the 2014 Pulitzer Prize for Public Service Journalism.
 He is currently Principal of Lady Margaret Hall and Chair of the Reuters Institute.
 As a keen amateur musician Alan is the author of Play it Again and is also the co-author of the BBC drama, Fields of Gold.
 His memoir of journalism and its future, Breaking News, was published in 2018.

-Farrah Storr is the award-winning editor-in-chief of Cosmopolitan and launch editor of Women’s Health — the most successful women’s magazine launch of the millennium.
+Farrah Storr is the award-winning Editor-in-Chief of Elle UK.
+Prior to that she spent four years at the helm of Cosmopolitan and was the launch Editor of Women’s Health — the most successful women’s magazine launch of the millennium.
 A journalist for 17 years, she has written extensively for magazines and broadsheets.
 In 2017, Farrah was cited as one of the most powerful UK BAME leaders by The Guardian and Operation Black Vote and in 2018 won both the PPA and BSME Editor of the Year.
 She is part of the Social Mobility Commission.